-Dividends are awarded to the top GK/Def, midfielder and forward at the end of each match day.
+Dividends are awarded to the top scoring goalkeeper, defender, midfielder and forward at the end of each match day.
+(Scoring chart below)

 A bonus star man dividend is also awarded to the player out of the top 3 who scored the most points.
 How much they win depends on how many games are taking place on that particular day.

-Here’s the table for match day dividends along with how many games qualify for that match day and in-play dividends on the right which are awarded for specific match actions:
+Here’s the table for match day dividends along with how many games qualify for that match day:

-As you can see, the most a player can win from match day dividends is 5p + 2p = 7p a share/future on a triple match day – usually a Saturday or Sunday or the latter stages of European competitions.
+As you can see, the most a player can win from match day dividends is 14p (position) + 14p (star) = 24p a share/future on a GOLD match day – usually a Saturday or Sunday or the latter stages of European competitions.

-Single game days means there’s less competition for dividends so the dividend payment is smaller – these match days are typically on Friday and Monday’s with 4p dividends are on offer for a positional win and a bonus 4p for the top points scorer (star man).
+BRONZE game days means there’s less competition for dividends so the dividend payment is smaller – these match days are typically on Friday and Monday’s with 4p dividends are on offer for a positional win and a bonus 4p for the top points scorer (star man).

-In an ideal scenario, you could have the top defender, midfielder and forward from a match day and take home all match day dividend winners – a total of 17p per share from 3 players if it’s a treble match day.
+In an ideal scenario, you could have the top defender, midfielder and forward from a match day and take home all match day dividend winners – a total of 56p per share from 3 players if it’s a GOLD match day.
 This is why it’s sometimes best to diversify across all 3 positions to maximise your chances of winning performance dividends.